jamesabela/SwiftConvertor/README.md

 # SwiftConvertor
-A tutorial for my students
+A Swift tutorial for my students to enable them to make simple conversion calculators.